-Launched with our “Anything But Free” video, the ABF program promotes awareness about the root causes and deep consequences of substance abuse, especially related to opioid addiction.
+Anchored by our “Anything But Free” film, the CFLF program promotes awareness about the root causes and deep consequences of substance abuse, especially related to opioid addiction.

-- One-hour assembly or group presentations include the ABF video, our impactful and age-appropriate documentary film, interactive activities, panel conversations, and a Q&A session.
+- One-hour assembly or group presentations include the ABF film, our impactful and age-appropriate documentary film, interactive activities, panel conversations, and a Q&A session.

 - Palmetto Peers, our peer mentoring program, serves as the ongoing student outreach and support arm of ABF.
 Administrative staff oversee Palmetto Peers in partnering schools; their training is funded by our foundation donors.